United Brotherhood of Railway Employees: Canadian union

 The last local of the American Railway Union (ARU) in Winnipeg dissolved in 1897.

 The UBRE was formed in Winnipeg in September 1898, presumably to fill the gap.

-At first membership was limited to a small number of fairly skilled Canadian Pacific Railway (CPR) workers without a union, including yardmen, bridgemen and some classes of track repairer.
+At first, membership was limited to a small number of fairly skilled Canadian Pacific Railway (CPR) workers without a union, including yardmen, bridgemen and some classes of track repairer.

 It was not recognized by the CPR and had no contract with the railway.

-The UBRE was low profile in its early years, but in 1901 started to organize the low-paid CPR freight handlers and clerks in Winnipeg.
+The UBRE was low profile in its early years, but in 1901 they started to organize the low-paid CPR freight handlers and clerks in Winnipeg.

 The new activism may have been the result of the appointment of William Gault as the new Master of the union.

 The UBRE affiliated with the Winnipeg Trades Council at the end of 1901.

 The goal was to organize all railway employees into one union, regardless of their skill, so that as William Gault said they would be "not brothers in name only, but brothers indeed."

 American union

 Establishment

-Early in 1900 the Southern Pacific Railroad had established a company relief department which had taken automatic deductions from the wages of the Southern Pacific's employees, causing great discontent.
+Early in 1900, the Southern Pacific Railroad had established a company relief department which had taken automatic deductions from the wages of the Southern Pacific's employees, causing great discontent.
 Representatives of the various job categories on the Southern Pacific held a series of meetings which had chosen delegates to attend a general meeting at San Francisco early in April of that year.
 George Estes, of Roseburg, Oregon, was chosen as the chairman of this railway general grievance committee, which served as the direct forerunner of the UBRE.

-In December 1900 a strike of the Order of Railroad Telegraphers, involving 800 employees of the Santa Fe Railroad, erupted.
+In December 1900, a strike of the Order of Railroad Telegraphers, involving 800 employees of the Santa Fe Railroad, erupted.
 The Santa Fe, lines of which closely paralleled the Southern Pacific in California, was abandoned by other railway craft brotherhoods in its effort to win redress; this disaffection, combined with the ongoing organizing efforts of the employees of the Southern Pacific, inspired the formation of a new railway union encompassing members from all railway job classifications.
 The organization was launched at a January 1901 meeting of eight railway workers representing the various crafts.
 A provisional constitution and bylaws were prepared for the new union, to be called the United Brotherhood of Railway Employees (UBRE), and George Estes was elected as the union's first president.